StarManiaKG/The-Story-of-Slicing-Language-Arrangements-Dramatically-and-Efficiently/README.md

 **Texture editing**
 Edit Doom composite textures (TEXTUREx) with the easy-to-use SLADE3 texture editor.
 Also fully supports ZDoom's enhanced composite texture format (TEXTURES).

+### Compiling
+See the COMPILE.md file for details on how to Compile SLADE.

+One feature to keep note of includes the `-DUSE_SFML_RENDERWINDOW` flag, which controls whether or not SLADE uses SFML or wxWidgets to render its windows.
+If you're planning on using Wayland with SLADE, it's best to turn this flag off, as SFML can't render Wayland windows.

 ### Supporting SLADE

 If you wish to help support SLADE development, feel free to make a small [donation](https://www.paypal.me/sirjuddington), though by no means is this a requirement for continued development.
 I work on SLADE in my free time as a hobby project and generally enjoy it, which is enough for me.